 IBM-Watson already helps nurses diagnosing cancer, four times more accurately than human nurses.
 Facebook now has a pattern recognition software that can recognize faces better than humans can.
 By 2030, computers will become more intelligent in many ways than humans.

-(I don’t agree with this.
-We will always need a driver, but the car will help the driver avoid accidents) Autonomous cars: In 2018 the first self driving cars will appear.
+(I don’t agree with the following.
+I think we will always need a driver, but the all-electric car will help the driver avoid accidents) Autonomous cars: In 2018 the first self driving cars will appear.
 By 2020, the complete auto industry will be really changed.
 You won’t need to own a car anymore.
 You will call a car with your cell phone, it will show up at your location and drive you to your destination.
 You will not need to park it.
 You will only pay for the driven distance and you can be productive, doing other things in transit.
 Our kids will not need to get a driver’s license and will never need to own a car.

 (I don’t agree with this.
 People love their cars.)
 It will change cities, because we will need 90% fewer cars in cities.
 Former parking spaces will be used for other purposes.